How To Sell Art On Instagram

 Gemma Best has mastered this marketing strategy and receives great engagement on her posts.

 Everyone enjoys free stuff.

-Include the name of the event, date, and time.
+Promote every event and include the name of the event, date, and time.

-One way you can earn your followers trust is by sharing testimonials.
+One way you can earn your follower’s trust is by sharing testimonials.

 Testimonials can help significantly with the conversion rate of visitors to your business website to customers.
 This is because they add legitimacy to your website and make people more willing to buy from you.
 (Source: DigitalDonut)